Last Updated on August 7th, 2019

 SAPHO syndrome can cause unremitting bone pain that is worse at night.
 It can cause joints and bones to become tender, so that just touching the skin causes pain.
 The pain caused by SAPHO syndrome can last for years, and cause disruption of the entire family of the person who suffers from the condition.

 Some doctors believe that SAPHO syndrome is caused by the same autoimmune processes that cause ulcerative colitis, a severe inflammatory disease of the bowel.
-There is a specific blood marker for SAPHO syndrome called HLA-B27, which appears in the bloodstream in people who get SAPHO syndrome, ulcerative colitis, ankylosing spondylitis, and another condition that causes problems in both the skin and joints, psoriatic arthritis.
+There is a specific blood marker for SAPHO syndrome3 called HLA-B27, which appears in the bloodstream in people who get SAPHO syndrome, ulcerative colitis, ankylosing spondylitis, and another condition that causes problems in both the skin and joints, psoriatic arthritis.

 People of certain ethnic groups are far more likely to carry this bloodstream marker than others.
-Surveys find that members of the native Alaskan Yupik clan, Tarahumara Indians in Mexico and their Pima cousins in Arizona, Danes, Finns, Belgians, and Irish people are especially likely to have the bloodstream marker.
+Surveys find that members of the native Alaskan Yupik people4, Tarahumara Indians in Mexico and their Pima cousins in Arizona, Danes, Finns, Belgians, and Irish people are especially likely to have the bloodstream marker.
 Everyone who carries the marker in their bloodstream does not get a disease, but symptoms of the disease plus the marker are used to make the diagnosis.

 It is very rare for SAPHO syndrome to appear before the age of 10 or after the age of 50.
 It is much more common in women than in men, by a ratio of somewhere between two and five to one.
 Children and teens who get SAPHO syndrome tend to have acne breakout on their hands, feet, and under their arms.
 Women who get SAPHO syndrome tend to have acne breakout on their hands, feet, and genitals.
 Men who get SAPHO syndrome tend to have acne breakout on their hands, feet, and perianal region.

-The first priority in treating SAPHO syndrome is pain relief.
+The first priority in treating SAPHO syndrome is pain relief5.
 In most of the world, this means taking massive amounts of non-steroidal anti-inflammatory agents (NSAIDs), such as aspirin, Ibuprofen, and Tylenol.
 Managing the pain of SAPHO syndrome with NSAIDs is tricky, because the quantities of pain relievers required usually cause digestive upset.
 The kinds of medications that are used with other kinds of bone and joint pain, such as Vicodin and Oxycontin, usually don’t work especially well for the pain of SAPHO syndrome.

 Doctors sometimes try to treat the destruction of bones and joints caused by SAPHO syndrome with the same drugs used for rheumatoid arthritis, such as sulfasalazine (Azulfidine), methotrexate (Rheumatrex, Trexall), and infliximab (Remicade).
 The best results usually come from the use or infliximab, but the cost of treatment can be quite high without health insurance.